-This responsibility is discharged through the application of the Wales Deanery’s Quality Management Framework (QMF) which is essential in ensuring compliance with national training standards and ultimately in ensuring a patient centred approach which safeguards safety.
+This responsibility is discharged through the application of HEIW’s Quality Management Framework (QMF) which is essential in ensuring compliance with national training standards and ultimately in ensuring a patient centred approach which safeguards safety.

 1. Scheduled Component

 HEIW undertakes annual Commissioning visits to LEPs.
 This process facilitates a strategic discussion around the commissioning and de-commissioning of training posts as well as providing a mechanism to consider the educational environment.
 More information on the 2015 Commissioning process can be found here.